Humidity plays a huge role in how you perceive the temperature around you and how comfortable you feel.

 Choosing the Right Settings for Your Unit to Dehumidify the Air

 Your air conditioning unit generally does not have a built-in dehumidifier because it already can have that function.
-By cooling the air, it can collect moisture from it through condensation, then get rid of it by running the fan.
-Your AC unit might already have a dehumidifying mode (usually it is marked with a water drop symbol.)
+Cooling the air can collect moisture from it through condensation, then get rid of it by running the fan.
+Your AC unit might already have a dehumidifying mode (usually, it is marked with a water drop symbol.)

-If your unit does not have the preset mode for collecting excess moisture, you can just run the fan on the automatic position and cool the air as much as you can (set the temperature on the lowest setting.)
+If your unit does not have the preset mode for collecting excess moisture, you can just run the fan on the automatic position and cool the air as much as possible (set the temperature on the lowest setting.)

 Use a Third– Party Dehumidifier

-If your air conditioning unit is not powerful enough to dehumidify the air to a comfortable level, you can use a third party appliance for it.
-You can opt for a whole house dehumidifier that will connect to your HVAC unit, or you can use portable dehumidifiers, according to your own needs.
+You can use a third-party appliance if your air conditioning unit is not powerful enough to dehumidify the air comfortably.
+You can opt for a whole-house dehumidifier that will connect to your HVAC unit or use portable dehumidifiers according to your needs.

 Replace Air Filters on Your Unit Regularly

-If you are using the dehumidifying function often, make sure you replace the air filters regularly, so that the air flows undisturbed and also to prevent the growth of bacteria or mold.
+If you use the dehumidifying function often, make sure you replace the air filters regularly so that the air flows undisturbed and also prevent bacteria or mold growth.

-For a better evaluation of your space, contact an HVAC expert that can recommend the best solution for your space.
+Contact an HVAC expert who can recommend the best solution for a better evaluation of your space.
 Give Thomas Hoffmann Air Conditioning and Heating a call today at (314) 471-7625!